oroinc/documentation/user_guide/activities/emails/create_template.rst

 You will see an **Apply Template Confirmation** message.
 Click **Yes, Proceed** to apply the selected template.

 .. image:: /user_guide/img/emails/apply_template_confirmation.jpg
-   :alt: Click yes, proceed
+   :alt: The confirmation dialog prompting to apply an email template

 You should now have your template applied to your email.

 .. image:: /user_guide/img/emails/template_applied.jpg
-   :alt: Have your template applied
+   :alt: The email message with the applied email template

 .. finish_create_template